Diesel in Petrol Car Engine? A Guide To Your Options

 - Exhaust emitting too much smoke while you’re driving

-Effects of Pumping 2 litres of Diesel in Petrol Car
+Effects of Pumping 2 litres of Diesel into a Petrol Car

 As mentioned earlier, a simple fuel drain would solve most of these problems.
 Irrespective of the amount of contamination involved, a complete fuel drain is highly recommended to protect the engine.
 However, if you notice that you’re filling the car with wrong fuel after pumping only 2 litres into the tank, you would be under no obligation to go for fuel drain.
 This is because 2 litres of diesel is incapable of causing significant contamination.
 In fact, you’re free to top up the remainder of the tank with petrol.
 The engine should still be able to run just fine.

-Effects of Pumping Over 2 litres of Diesel in Petrol Car
+Effects of Pumping Over 2 litres of Diesel into a Petrol Engine